Friday, July 5, 2024

 • Your student may carry forward objectives not completed into academics or future placements.

-• Reminder: Student learning objectives are not included in the overall score and do not determine pass or fail.
+• Reminder: Student learning objectives are not included in the overall score of the correspoding compentency and do not determine pass or fail.

 BONUS TIP: Consider emailing the evaluation to your student prior to your evaluation meeting to allow time to “digest” everything.